You are bringing a puppy home, so what do you do next?

 Some people prefer books over Facebook or various other online groups.

 These are the products we use to groom our dogs.
 We love TropiClean shampoos and conditioners.
 We frequently use the deodorizing spray before going to pet therapy visits, just to give them a little extra clean scent.
+Good ol' Johnson and Johnson's Baby Shampoo also works great for dogs of any age!
 The blower listed is variable speed with a heating function should you want it.
 What I like most about the dryer is that you can blow out the undercoat, which is useful even when your dog is dry.
 This helps tremendously with shedding.
 Burt's Bees shampoo is a great gentle option for puppies.
 I use the antiseptic (Veterinary Formula) before and after trips to the lake where my dogs are in and out of the water throughout the day.
 I have found that this shampoo has eliminated hot spots after our lake visits.